 Posted on

-10 of the most important rights that employees have under California employment law include:
+10 of the most important rights that you have under California employment law include:

 - overtime pay,